 Grain bin design and modifications

-Grain bin entrapment — safety features and modifications
+Grain bin safety features

 If you’re a farmer who uses older bins to store grain on your farm, now is the time to replace existing storage assets to make your operation safer.
 When you’re considering a new bin, you can reduce the danger of suffocation and other safety hazards by incorporating the latest safety design features into the construction.
 These features can potentially save you from costly accidents or spills and even help save the lives of your employees.